 - Other certifications

-Members will soon begin to see the FAAOS designation automatically after their name when they access various Academy channels and information including the AAOS member profile.
+Members who qualify will see the FAAOS designation automatically after their name when they access various Academy channels and information including their AAOS member profile.

 Can a member remove the designation from AAOS communication channels?

 The FAAOS designation will always appear after a qualified member's name in AAOS-controlled communication channels.
 A qualified member may only remove the designation within these channels by calling the AAOS Service Center and requesting removal.

 What are some ways members can use the FAAOS designation?

 We encourage FAAOS designees to include the designation wherever appropriate in their day-to-day communications with peers, colleagues and patients.
 This might include but is not limited to:

 - Practice and hospital marketing collateral, such as posters, brochures, name tags, etc.

 - Email signatures and business cards

 - Wear your FAAOS lapel pin with pride!